qmk/qmk_firmware/keyboards/dmqdesign/spin/keymaps/Grrarrrgh/readme.md

 * Second layer is RGB control layer
 * Third layer is user specific (ie customised) Photoshop keys (customised keybinds included below)
 * Forth layer is an alternate numberpad for Photoshop ease of use (Shift, 'X', and 'D' included) -
-* Fifth layer is Destiny 2 macros for lazt people (not impliemnted yet)
+* Fifth layer is Destiny 2 macros for lazy people (not implimented yet)
 * OLED support

 #Photoshop keybinds